Menu

 • There are no forests in Iceland.

 • There are no surnames or family names in Iceland – Icelanders use the traditional Nordic naming system.
-That includes the last name comprised of their father’s (or mother’s) first name with the addition of -dóttir (-daughter) or -son.
+That includes the last name, which is comprised of their father’s (or mother’s) first name, with the addition of -dóttir (-daughter) or -son.

 • Iceland’s revenue from whale watching exceeds any income from whaling.